 Don Pedro Island State Park

-Paddle around the barrier islands south of Manasota Key.
+Paddle around the barrier islands East of Palm Island.
 This trip launches from the tidal creek of Bill Coy Preserve and continues into Lemon Bay Aquatic Preserve.
 It’s a good distance away from boating traffic.
 Which makes it ideal for paddlers to explore without stress.
+The area is surrounded by mangroves, wildlife, and marine mammals.

+- Frequent dolphin sightings

+Don Pedro Island State Park

+Paddle around the barrier island of Don Pedro Island State Park.
+This trip launches from the state park and continues into Lemon Bay Aquatic Preserve.
 The area is surrounded by mangroves, wildlife, and marine mammals.

 - Frequent dolphin sightings